mhoeher/synqclient/doc/sync.rst

 With the above mentioned ingredients, we have everything at hand required to implement synchronization of a local and a remote folder.
 The synchronization part is implemented as a dedicated class - :any:`SynqClient::DirectorySynchronizer` - which is configured appropriately with concrete instances of the functional blocks described above.

 .. doxygenclass:: SynqClient::DirectorySynchronizer

+The :any:`SynqClient::SynchronizerError` enumeration is used to encode the various errors that might occur during the sync.

+.. doxygenenum:: SynqClient::SynchronizerError

+The :any:`SynqClient::SynchronizerState` is used to represent the states a synchronizer runs through.

+.. doxygenenum:: SynqClient::SynchronizerState

+In case a sync conflict occurs, the :any:`SynqClient::SyncConflictStrategy` enum is used to determine how to proceed.

+.. doxygenenum:: SynqClient::SyncConflictStrategy